Sautéed Brussels Sprouts

 easy sauteed brussels sprouts in a skillet.

 It took years for me to convince my family to enjoy Brussels sprouts, and honestly, I get it.
-They have a reputation for being mushy and dull, but the trick comes down to their preparation method.
+They have a reputation for being mushy and dull, but the key lies in their preparation method.
+If I’m not using an air fryer to cook them, sautéing is the best option.

-For these sauteed brussels sprouts, I quickly sauté the sprouts in generous portions of butter and garlic.
+For these Brussels sprouts, I quickly sauté them in generous portions of butter and garlic.
 The high heat helps the exterior to crisp up while keeping the center fork tender.
-Now they’ve become a bigger fan of Brussels sprouts than me!
+Now they’ve become bigger fans of Brussels sprouts than I am!

-• One of the best ways to cook sprouts.
-By sautéeing them, the exterior gets crackly and crisp, with a better bite than you’d get from other methods.
+• Crispy sprouts: By sautéeing them, the exterior gets crackly and crisp, with a better bite than you’d get from other methods.

-• Very healthy.
-Brussels sprouts are full of fiber, antioxidants, and vitamin C while being low in calories and carbs.
+• Healthy: Brussels sprouts are rich in fiber, antioxidants, and vitamin C, while being low in calories and carbohydrates.

 • Brussels sprouts.
 Look for vibrant green Brussels sprouts of similar size so they cook evenly.